Documentation

 Use SolverForge when:

-- The problem structure doesn’t fit neatly into linear programming
+- the problem structure does not fit neatly into linear programming

-- The problem fits the mathematical programming paradigm (LP, MIP, QP)
+- the problem fits the mathematical programming paradigm

 SolverForge provides a Rust derive-macro API for ergonomic domain modeling: